aptos-labs/aptos-core/aptos-move/aptos-sdk-builder/README.md

 This crate provide a library to generate transaction builders in one programming language.

-The tool will also generate and install type definitions for Aptos types such as `TypeTag`, `AccountAddress`, and `Script`.
+The tool will also generate and install type definitions for Supra types such as `TypeTag`, `AccountAddress`, and `Script`.

-In practice, hashing and signing Aptos transactions additionally requires a runtime library for Binary Canonical Serialization ("BCS").
+In practice, hashing and signing Supra transactions additionally requires a runtime library for Binary Canonical Serialization ("BCS").
-Such a library will be installed together with the Aptos types.
+Such a library will be installed together with the Supra types.

 ## Supported Languages